Mathematical Modelling of Neuroblast Chemotaxis Migration towards the Olfactory Bulb: Numerical Tests and Adjustment of the Model to Real Data

-Firstly, we need to find the parameters for the steady problem, which conform the initial condition for the evolution one.
-In this case, to reduce the possibilities when looking for the optimal parameters, we are going to eliminate $\alpha$ dividing the equation by it.
-This way, our equation is now:
+We are now in a position to calculate the appropriate parameters to fit our scheme to the experimental data.
+The first step is to find the parameters for the steady problem fitting the initial condition with data at the initial time.
+In this case, to reduce the number of parameter combinations and then the computational cost, we are going to eliminate parameter $\X$ by dividing the equation by it.
+This parameter is a good choice for division, because we assume (and our numerical tests confirm this assumption) that it cannot be too small.
+Then our steady equation is written as:

-Then, denoting $\frac{\mathcal{X}_O}{\alpha} = \mathcal{X}'_O$ and $\frac{\beta}{\alpha} = \beta'$, in order to rescale the parameters, we need to find useful ranges where we get under and over approximation errors.
-Taking $\beta',\mathcal{X}'_O \in [500,900]$ and $C_O\in [20,250]$, we build a three dimensional net with ten values for each parameter.
-Next, solving the equation for every parameters combination and calculating the error respect the experimental values $[[9.8e-4],[24.2e-4],[8.4e-4]]$, we obtain the required data to train the regressor.
-Once we apply the Random Forest Regressor, based on decision trees, we obtain a first approximation of the searched parameters: Finally, we use these values to optimize the error with the Nelder-mead method.
-Now, the optimal parameters, with a relative error of $0.9542$, are: